 The Volume Requirement

 You need at least 5 orders or $300 in sales within the 3-month evaluation period.
-This was reduced from 10 orders in mid-2025, making the program more accessible for newer or lower-volume shops.
+This was reduced from 10 orders in mid-2025, making the program more accessible for newer shops.
+New shops get a 90-day grace period where the minimum is waived entirely — you can earn the badge before your 5th sale if your quality metrics are already strong.

 Does the Badge Actually Move the Needle?

 Etsy says Star Sellers make more in sales and get more listing views "on average" than comparable non-Star Sellers.
-That's Etsy's own data, so take it with appropriate skepticism.
-Correlation isn't causation.
-Shops that meet Star Seller metrics are probably just better-run shops overall.
+Correlation isn't causation — shops that meet Star Seller metrics are probably just better-run shops overall.
+But here's what we know for certain:

 - The badge is prominently displayed on listings and shop pages, especially on mobile